btf-org/flank-docs/docs/just-write-code.md

 **Just write code.**

-You shouldn't have to always be on call.
+You shouldn't have be on-call at all hours.
 Because we know that script will need to get re-run manually.
 And it's crazy to build a whole website with logins and guardrails.

 **Just write code.**